Raccoonatic/Philosophers/README.md

 problem, built for the 42 School curriculum.
 The primary objective of this project is to understand the fundamentals of multithreading, concurrent programming, and resource sharing.
-By managing threads representing philosophers and mutexes representing forks, the project aims to create a deep understanding of system synchronization and the Linux kernel's CPU scheduler.
+By managing threads representing philosophers and mutexes representing forks, the project helps create a deeper understanding of system synchronization and the Linux kernel's CPU scheduler.

 Developed entirely in C, the simulation features precise timekeeping down to the